Note: I am NOT talking about VSS, PVCS, etc.

 Was curious if anyone had any input on devising a strategy for versioning the code.
 Below is a fictious example.
 I am not positive how the elements will interact exactly, just curious about creating versions of the code.

 Documents are created based on the current business rules.
 A team would create documents that would be version 1.0 and the date it should be processed, then dropped in a queue/drop box.
 Down the road, documents are created with version 2.0 and the date they should be processed, then dropped in a queue/drop box… Version 1.0 and 2.0 are similar, but have different business rules and will handle the documents slightly differently.
 In the future, the versions could theoritically be infinite.

 A service would run to get all the documents with the current date, then based on the version that is requested, process the document with that version of the code.
+There could potentially be versioning for not only the top level services, but also the child services as well.
 We could theoritically have released 25 versions of the code when there is still a version 1.0 that needs to be processed.

 Since creating a seperate set of packages for each version would eventually load 100s of packages on the server, this isn’t an ideal solution.

 Anyone have any thoughts on some potential strategies to do this?

 Best approach I’ve found with this is to build in version information in the header of your canonical document formats.
 That way you can use a dispatcher type architecture to re-route the documents to the correct code.

 TN will also work quite well if it is used as the entry point into your system.
 The TN Document type will be defined to identify document X by looking at the document type field in the header AND the version number in the header.
 That way you don’t necessarily need a new package for each “version”, that part can be up to you.